-Through this guide, you'll find out what to do after being bitten by a spider in Australia, how to deal with bites from funnel-web, redback and white-tail spiders, and how to look after yourself if bitten.
+Through this guide, you'll find out what to do after being bitten by a spider in Australia, how to deal with bites from funnel-web, redback and white tail spiders and how to look after yourself if bitten.

 Why Is Spider Bite First Aid Important?